physrisk/website-source/articles/2015/extra-credits-pietu-juru-burbulas.md

 approachable manner.
 You can find the playlist on youtube by following this URL:
 <https://www.youtube.com/watch?v=k1kndKWJKB8&list=PLhyKYa0YJ_5Aq7g4bil7bnGi0A8gTsawu&index=17>.
-Bellow you should the embed of the first video.
+Below you should the embed of the first video.

 [youtube v="k1kndKWJKB8"]